 Take for instance my coffee station that I put up a few months back.
 I no longer have the post available anymore, but it was just a shelf that I installed to free up room on my kitchen countertops.

 So, after much thought, I finally came up with an idea to add windows.
 My original idea was to have them either a.) hang from the shelf in a decorative manner or b.) create a cabinet around it.
 After explaining my ideas to Mike (aka. woodworking expert hubby) he vetoed both.
 He GLADLY (yes, I am soooo grinning right now!) agreed to create a custom cabinet instead.
 I heart him.

 P.S.
 Aren’t you lucky!
 Now you get to learn how to make a coffee station in completely different ways 😉 As a side note, if you can’t build one you can always buy a simple cabinet and turn it into a coffee station!

 Even though I absolutely LOVE this idea I still felt like the “above” portion needed something.
 Since I never work on one project at a time (come on, who doesn’t like chaos?!?)
-I realized that the mirror portion to my bedroom vanity would be the perfect addition.
+I realized that the mirror portion of my bedroom vanity would be the perfect addition.